-Having placed 10th at the NCAA Cross Country Championships in 2006, third in 2007 and eighth in 2008, the Cowboys entered the 2009 cross country season as a proven commodity and were considered as a possible threat to reigning NCAA champion Oregon and traditional power Stanford.
-OSU spent the entire season ranked in the top five nationally, but weren't ranked No. 1 at any point of the campaign.
+Having placed 10th at the NCAA Cross Country Championships in 2006, third in 2007 and eighth in 2008, the Cowboys entered the 2009 cross country season as a proven commodity and were considered a possible threat to reigning NCAA champion Oregon and traditional power Stanford.
+OSU spent the entire season ranked in the top five nationally, but was not ranked No. 1 at any point during the campaign.
 However, the Pokes toppled Oregon by 16 points at the NCAA Championships and overwhelmed top-ranked Stanford by a whopping 227 points to put an exclamation point on their NCAA title season.

 Smith’s strategy going into the race was to let his senior captain Vail lead the way.
 Through the first 3,000 meters, OSU was in third place, six points ahead of the Cardinal.
 At the midway point, OSU created some separation between itself and the rest of the field, with Vail leading the posse of Cowboy runners.
 Through 8,000 meters, OSU held a comfortable lead over second-place Oregon.
 From that point, the Pokes made their final surge to seal the victory.

 When the smoke cleared, OSU crowned four All-Americans en route to winning the title, with Vail finishing seventh, sophomore Colby Lowe eighth, Kosgei 11th and sophomore Girma Mecheso 24th.
 For his efforts, Smith was honored as the USTFCCCA National Coach of the Year.

 It was a different refrain in 2010, as the distance-running community had already developed a familiarity with Oklahoma State as the top dog.
 That said, Smith and the Cowboys still managed to turn heads by destroying the NCAA competition, racking up the fourth-largest margin of victory in the history of the NCAA Championships in defeating the field by a whopping 120 points.